Phonic FM

 In the June 2008 Radio World International Edition (Volume 36 #2) the station was described thus, "There is nothing quite like it on the U.K. dial.
 It is the perfect antidote for complaints about high rotation playlists, or that all stations these days sound much the same.
 This one certainly does not.
 Phonic.fm is a genuinely refreshing, genuine alternative, from which the best is yet to come."

 In 2009, the station was reviewed by the Times Online website.
 Writer Christian Brook said:

 Trying to find a decent alternative music radio station in the UK has always proved tricky ...
 Now, however, a community radio station called Phonic in Exeter, Devon, is ticking all the right boxes and is providing some of the most inspiring broadcasting in the country.

 Billed as Exeter’s "sound alternative" Phonic is mainly self-funded but has had grants from local councils, manned by volunteer staff, and has a remit to promote the culture of the city ... you always know some unexpected musical delight is not far away ... there is nothing quite like it in the UK.

 It's almost an alternative alternative station; it's not run of the mill singles and famous tracks that you'll hear (though there are a smattering of them) it's the obscure, seldom played album and session tracks that get an airing.

 In November 2012, the regulator, OFCOM, offered a five-year extension to the licence which was re-newed in 2018.
 In April 2015, as a result of changes in the law, Phonic.FM, together with 18 other stations previously denied access to either advertising or sponsorship, had their promises of performance altered to allow them to accept either, up to a centrally controlled limit.
 The Directors of Phonic.FM took the decision not to accept paid-for advertising, and consider their position on the question of sponsorship.

-In 2020 the station joined with 5 other partners to apply for the Exeter SSDAB+ (Small scale DAB) licence In 2021 it announced that the bid had been successful and intended to broadcast to an extended area in the Greater Exeter region.
-It expects to start broadcasting on DAB+ during 2022, whilst continuing with its output on its FM frequency.